pascalbenschopTU/Event-based-object-detection/README.md

-# Event-based-object-detection
+# Event-based object detection

-The code from this repository is part of the Research Project of TU Delft.
+## The code from this repository is part of the Research Project of TU Delft.

 The scripts use tensorflow and pytorch.